Going "Back to the Future"

 In a culture obsessed with looking toward the future, it is important that we don't forget to look at the past.
 A future built without understanding the good and bad, the successes and failures of history is one that stands on fickle foundations.
 There is much that we have lost to time which was once wonderful and which should be reintroduced again.

-For example, while cars have been valuable for economic development, when they were introduced a century ago, we allowed them to take over everything.
-We made streets wider to accommodate them, we made houses further apart from each other and key amenities, we replaced millions of treasured places with parking lots.
-In service to the car, we sacrificed so much of what we deeply valued.
-In the belief that the car was the way of the future, we gave up parts of the past that we loved.
+For example, while cars have been valuable for economic development, when they were introduced a century ago, our excitement about them led us to allow them to infiltrate every aspect of our lives.
+We made streets wider to accommodate them, we made houses further apart from each other and from key amenities, we replaced millions of treasured places with parking lots.
+In service to the car, we sacrificed so much of what we once deeply valued.
+In the belief that the car was the way of the future, we gave up parts of the past that we treasured.

 Pleasure Gardens vs. Parks

 Today, we have parks.
 In the past, we had pleasure gardens.
-Modern day parks are small, bare patches of grass surrounded by car infrastructure.
-When everything is centered around the car, it's hard to spare space and resources for non-car uses or private homes, like public spaces.
-So the parks of today are often lacking anything interesting to do, merely offering a patch of green to rest our eyes on.
+Modern day parks are all too often small, bare patches of grass surrounded by car infrastructure like wide streets with speeding traffic.
+When everything is centered around the car, it's hard to spare space and resources in the public realm for non-car uses, like great public spaces.
+So the parks of today are often lacking anything interesting to do, merely offering a patch of green to rest our eyes on or walk your dog around.

 Before the car became the center of urban life, cities had large, beautiful parks designed to make people happy.
 It was embedded in the name – "pleasure gardens."
-They were full of attractions, event venues, play areas, places to eat, and more.
-Their purpose was to support walking and socializing.
+They were full of attractions, event venues, play areas, places to eat, and more things that gave people pleasure.
+Their purpose was to support walking, socializing, and having fun.
 In today's age of rare walking and little socializing, we need to bring back places that encourage these important activities.

 Pleasure Gardens of the past: